dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

         url = response.links["next"]["url"]
 ```

-We can load this resource separately from the issues resource, but loading both issues and comments in one go is more efficient.
+We can load this resource separately from the issues resource, however loading both issues and comments in one go is more efficient.
 To do that, we'll use the `@dlt.source` decorator on a function that returns a list of resources:

 ```py
 @dlt.source